Generalizations of the flag variety tied to the Macdonald-theoretic delta operators: Symmetric functions and delta operators

 where $w^{(1)}, w^{(2)}, \dots $ is the standard subword decomposition of $w$.
 For the word $w$ in the previous paragraph, we have

 We are finally ready to define the polynomials $\widetilde{H}_{\mu}(\xx;q)$.
 The {\em reading word} $\mathrm{read}(T)$ of a semistandard tableau $T$ is obtained by reading its entries from left to right within rows, proceeding from bottom to top.
-If $\mu \vdash n$ is a partition, the {\em Hall-Littlewood polynomial} $\widetilde{H}_{\mu}(\xx;q)$ has monomial expansion
+If $\mu \vdash n$ is a partition, the {\em (modified) Hall-Littlewood polynomial} $\widetilde{H}_{\mu}(\xx;q)$ has Schur expansion

 where the sum is over all semistandard tableaux $T$ of content $\mu$.
 For example, if $\mu = (3,2,2,2,1)$, the semistandard tableau